 A complementary treatment to medication may be incorporating regular physical therapy sessions.
 With a skilled health professional, physical therapy programs allow you to strengthen muscle groups that directly affect your lower back.
 Being able to successfully support your lower back with these strengthening exercises can improve functionality and flexibility, promoting better mobility for you.

 As with other treatments received from your back pain doctor it is important that you do not sabotage your other successful treatment efforts with poor lifestyle decisions.
 Consciously thinking about maintaining good posture through your day can help alleviate pressure from your lower back region, keeping your spine in correct alignment.
 Maintaining a healthy weight can also support your lower back.
 Without excessive weight placing pressure on your lumbar region the amount of ‘mechanical force’ used to move reduces as well.

 Injection therapy can be a successful treatment for lumbar pain as well.
 With the guidance of a pain specialist, individuals may incorporate this therapy independently or in conjunction with their other pain management treatments.
 In some cases spinal injections may even provide longer lasting results.

 Chronic lower back pain should be monitored by a health professional, skilled in the field of pain management.
 Treatment options are frequently improved upon and may need readjusting to better fit your needs.
 Each patient’s lower back pain is unique and should be treated by progressive pain specialists who are informed and innovative when providing care to their patients.

-If you would like more information about how we can treat your lower back pain or our back pain specialist, please call Pain and Spine Specialists and speak to our dedicated team to improve the quality of your life.
+If you would like more information about how we can treat your lower back pain or our providers, please call Pain and Spine Specialists and speak to our dedicated team to improve the quality of your life.
 You can call (301) 703-8767 (Maryland Locations), (724) 603-3560 (Pennsylvania Locations), or (540) 433-1905 (Virginia Locations) and schedule an appointment today.